PNZ-lab/Gene_Expression_Scanner/README.md

 # Gene_Expression_Scanner.py:
 The purpose of this script is to explore correlations between genes in the Polonen 2024 and CCLE datasets (and our own proteomics on six cell lines).
-There are several applications of this script:
+The script has access to many different datasets:
-1. Searching the Polonen 2024 dataset for gene-to-gene correlations and contrast gene expression to clinical parameters.
+1. Pölönen 2024 dataset for gene-to-gene correlations and contrast gene expression to clinical parameters.
-2. Searching the CCLE cell line dataset for gene-to-gene correlations and contrast gene expression to clinical parameters.
+2. CCLE cell line dataset for gene-to-gene correlations and contrast gene expression to clinical parameters.
-3. Searching our own cell line proteomics for gene-to-gene correlations.
+3. Our own cell line proteomics for gene-to-gene correlations.
-4. Searching TCGA for expression levels across cancers and healthy vs tumor tissues
+4. TCGA for expression levels across cancers and healthy vs tumor tissues

 The script itself is divided into multiple sections (using lines starting with "#%%"):